 Hartsville, S.C. – October 24, 2016 – The Coker College Dance Program will present the annual Student Choreography Showcase on Friday, Nov.
 4th and Saturday, Nov.
 5th at 7:30 p.m. in the Watson Theatre of the Elizabeth Boatwright Coker Performing Arts Center.

 News @ Coker

-Hartsville, S.C. – December 14, 2015 – Gayle Sawyer, an assistant professor of educational leadership at Winthrop University, has been elected to the Coker College Board of Trustees.
+Hartsville, S.C. – September 9, 2016 – Eliza Ingle, a professor of dance at the College of Charleston, has been elected for a second time to the Coker College Board of Trustees.

 “We are thrilled to have Eliza back on our Board,” said Coker College President Robert Wyatt.
 “Her artistic background and creative endeavors, along with her familiarity with Coker College, is a welcome addition.”

 Ingle’s three-year term will begin with the annual meeting of the Board of Trustees, on October 27, 2016.

 Hartsville, SC — Aug.
 31, 2016 — Kalmia Gardens is excited to host "Why Native Plants Matter In The Landscape".
 This symposium will be held on the morning of October 1st and will feature: